 In August 2007 he won first place with the Gobaro group at the competition festival Gala Internazionale di Duello Scenico, Torneo Capo Ferro 2007 in Piobbico in Italy.
 In September 2008 he won the gold, silver and bronze medals at the world championships in scenic fencing in San Marino, Italy.

-Currently, he is fencing master, (maître d’armes) at the Czech Lands Salle d’Armes, Prague, the home of the ARS DIMICATORIA school of historical fencing, and of the BARBASETTI MILITARY SABRE (since 1895) club.
+Maître d’armes Jan Kostka was one of the founding members of the Czech Lands Salle d’Armes, Prague, the home of the ARS DIMICATORIA school of historical fencing, and of the BARBASETTI MILITARY SABRE (since 1895) club.